nmusatti/docker-ce/README.md

 An Ansible role to install the official Docker Community Edition engine.
 Supported distributions are the currently maintained releases of the Red Hat family and derivatives, and Ubuntu LTS.

-Currently tests succeed on my Rocky Linux 8 developemnt machine for all distros provided I enable iptables in the running kernel.
-I'm currently trying to address this problem within GitHub Actions.
+At this time tests are run on Rocky Linux 9, CentOS Stream 10, CentOS Stream 9, Fedora 41, Fedora 40, Fedora 39, Ubuntu 24.04, Ubuntu 22.04 and Ubuntu 20.04.

 Requirements
 ------------